 Because of all that, Spain is one of the top tourist destinations in Europe.

-On Leaving Holland’s website, I do not try to ruin your dream of burst your bubble, but I want to be realistic.
-Too many people out there vlog, write and present your life over the border as being all peaches and roses.
+On Floating Coconut website I do not try to ruin your dream of burst your bubble, but I want to be realistic.
+Too many people out there vlog, write, and present your life over the border as being all peaches and roses.
 And it is not.
 It can be frustrating as hell sometimes and drive you nuts.
 Nevertheless, it is about the pursuit of happiness, and you have to find a way to deal with it in the most positive way possible.

 I hope you see the picture I try to present.